Certified Neural Approximations of Nonlinear Dynamics: Certification of epsilon -closeness

 We now introduce our verification approach that leverages local first-order models of \( f(x) \), thereby enabling the application of modern techniques for neural network verification.
 To perform the verification, we will seek to prove that no counterexample against \(\epsilon\)-closeness exists.
 Thus we seek an assignment of the negation of our desired specification, \ie

 If we find an assignment for \(x\) such that the formula \(\phi\) is \textit{satisfiable}, then we can establish that \(\mathrm{N}\) is \textbf{not} a valid neural abstraction for a given accuracy \(\epsilon\).
 As the search for satisfying assignments is exhaustive, failure to find an assignment constitutes a proof that no such assignment exists, and thus \(\mathrm{N}\) is a valid neural abstraction for a given accuracy \(\epsilon\).
+The formula in Equation \eqref{eq:phi} is a predicate logic (first-order logic) formula, conventionally requiring an SMT solver for verification.
+The standard setting for neural network verification \citep{vnncomp} considers reasoning over inclusion properties (propositional logic), making their application to this verification task non-trivial.

 In Section~\ref{subsec:first_order_models}, we will describe the first-order models and how they can be used in the context of verification, followed by certificate refinement in Section~\ref{subsec:certificate_refinement} to combat conservatism introduced by the first-order models.

 \begin{remark} The selection of $\epsilon$ can be performed empirically, based on the maximum error observed during training, or predefined according to strict application requirements.
 Notably, our proposed approach allows for an efficient search for the optimal $\epsilon$ within a given computational budget. \end{remark}